paulbellamy/pipe/README.md

 ## Should I Use This?

 It depends.
+It is pretty heavy on runtime-reflection.
 Are you ok with sacrificing some of Go's static-type-checking and compile-time safety for more expressiveness?

 ## Documentation